 You’ve worked hard on this piece of code.
 You refactored it twice, tested it thoroughly and you feel confident that’s it’s ready to be shipped in production.

-Unfortunately someone doesn’t share the same view as you.
-Maybe you need to tweak it a bit more, or due to miscommunication it’s not exactly the solution needed.
-You’re exhausted, the other party isn’t really a fan of Dale Carnegie and the way they handle the situation puts you in defensive mode.
+Unfortunately, someone doesn’t share the same view as you.
+Maybe you need to tweak it a bit more, or due to miscommunication, it’s not exactly the solution needed.
+You’re exhausted, the other party isn’t a fan of Dale Carnegie, and the way they handle the situation puts you in defensive mode.

 Well don’t, it’s a lose-lose situation for everyone involved.
 Snap out of it and try to see if there’s something to learn from this exchange.

-Don’t work on the next facebook, just write a simple plugin.
+Don’t work on the next Facebook, just write a simple plugin.
 It’s unbelievable how much confidence a finished side project, even the simplest one, can give you.
-It’s nice to try a new technology, set your very own limits and get some closure out of it.
+It’s nice to try new technology, set your very own limits, and get some closure out of it.
 It might not be perfect but you completed it and you don’t have to support it, like that one project in your workplace.

-You can start out by trying to make a plugin that is similar with one you use everyday, but with a subset of features and your own personal touch.
-No matter which is your idea, it should be doable in a reasonable timespan.
+You can start by trying to make a plugin that is similar to the one you use every day but with a subset of features and your personal touch.
+No matter what is your idea, it should be doable in a reasonable time.